Port Neill Progress Association are helping to promote health and wellbeing in the community with a fortnight dedicated to healthy and fun activities.

 Ms McDonough said different generations socialised in different circles, and so the event aims to bring everyone together.

-While a program is not yet finalised, there are plans for daily yoga in the town hall from 10.20am to 11am with instructor Holly Kraehe from Adelaide, and morning tea afterwards open to everyone.
+There are plans for daily yoga in the town hall from 10.20am to 11am with instructor Holly Kraehe from Adelaide, and morning tea afterwards open to everyone.

 The Men's Shed is planning activities for both Tuesdays at 9.30am, there is book club at the school, an art exhibition by Anna Andrasic open Monday to Friday 10.20am to 11am, and social pool on both Sundays at the Port Neill hotel.